-All expenditure is potentially covered through "all-inclusive rates," which must cover all expenses e.g., staff hours, all workshop costs, all local and international transport costs, accommodation, and allowances.
+As a principle the Maturation Project applies the "all-inclusive rates," which must cover all expenses e.g., staff hours, all workshop costs, all local and international transport costs, accommodation, and allowances.
 The project may, however, include expenses at cost price or use the format for Full Projects should the expenses be considered to substantially deviate from the "all-inclusive rates."
-These will be assessed by the DGBP Secretariat during the development/preparation case.
+These will be assessed by the DGBP Secretariat during the development/preparation phase.
 When approved, these expenses may under no circumstances be exceeded during implementation without prior approval from the DGBP Secretariat.

-The maximum amount granted by DMFA cannot exceed the contribution by the commercial partners multiplied by three corresponding to 25% contribution from the commercial partner(s).
-Resources mobilised by the non-commercial partners and/or from other donors and/or philanthropic funds are welcome contributions, but are not part of the 25% own contribution.
+The maximum amount granted by DMFA is 75% of the total project budget, hence a 25% 'own contribution' by the commercial partner(s) is required (in cash or in kind)..
+Resources mobilised by the non-commercial partners and/or from other donors and/or philanthropic funds are welcome contributions but are not part of the 25% own contribution.